 She also said that granting extensions was in her discretion and that Nkwinti waited until close to the deadline before he applied for an extension: “It is absurd that it took the applicant 14 days to make up his mind that he needs an extension,” she said.

-Nkwinti’s spokesperson Sputnik Ratau said the minister would be guided by the judge’s decision.
+Nkwinti’s spokesman Sputnik Ratau said the minister would be guided by the judge’s decision.

 This is a developing story and will be updated as more details emerge.